Community Audience Partnership

 We host a Theme Night for each of our productions to create a space for theatergoers from similarly connected experiences to engage with the production and each other.
 These post-show talkbacks and panel discussions are collaborative conversations with invited artists that delve deeper into unique topics explored in each piece.
 Theme, moderators, and participants are announced prior to each event and all post-show discussions are open to the public (with a ticket to that night’s performance, or virtually via a live-stream).

-Join us for a panel discussion by leaders in the AAPI Community following the Thursday December 15, 7pm performance of The Far Country by Lloyd Suh.
-For access to $25 CAP tickets, please email email@example.com.
+Join us for a South Asian Diaspora Night including a post-show panel discussion following the Friday, March 3, 8pm performance of Elyria by Deepa Purohit.
+The panel discussion will center around the themes and history of the show and art & theater from the global South Asian diaspora.
+For access to $25 CAP tickets, please email firstname.lastname@example.org.
 Stay tuned for more details about the panelists!

 Community Influencers Get Involved